 The MVGBC is regularly updated to meet adopted CalGreen requirements as part of the tri-annual California Building Code updates.

-The 2019 MVGBC, which includes Reach Codes, can be found here.
 These codes require building electrification measures, as well as the installation of electric vehicle chargers and solar PV in new construction.
+For more information, view the 2019 MVGBC and Reach Codes.

 Silicon Valley Clean Energy (SVCE), the City’s electricity provider, recently completed a Building Baseline Study for Mountain View.
 This study, originally recommended by the community-based Environmental Sustainability Task Force 2, provides a detailed analysis of energy use by building type.
 It serves as the foundation for a regional Building Decarbonization Action Plan, which SVCE expects to complete by Fall 2020.
 The study also provides the analysis to support development of several programs in Sustainability Action Plan 4 (SAP-4), including a second residential energy efficiency and conservation program (B2.4), a program that provides residential rebates for switching appliances from natural gas to electricity (B2.5), and a program that will require large commercial and multi-family building owners to periodically assess and report on the energy efficiency of their facilities (B2.6).
 These programs, as well others that may be identified in SVCE’s Building Decarbonization Action Plan, are intended to lower greenhouse gas emissions by reducing or phasing out natural gas use in existing buildings.